hujhax/austin-improv-wiki/Troupes/Mundane.md

 **Mundane** was a one-off *[[Shows/Cagematch|Cagematch]]* team.

 ## Summary
-The troupe took a place as their opening suggestion, and then played a show similar to an episode of *[[Wikipedia - The Real World|The Real World]]*.
+The troupe took a place as their opening suggestion, and then played a show similar to an episode of *The Real World*.

 ## History
 They played one Cagematch on 11/14/12.